HISTORY OF 78018

 Little work was carried out whilst at Shackerstone and it was resold to the Darlington Railway Preservation Society in 1981.

 Since arrival at Darlington Restoration has slowly been taking place.
+As of 2012 the 78018 was 85% complete.

 Technical Details